MicrosoftDocs/msteams-docs/msteams-platform/toolkit/add-single-sign-on.md

 ::: zone pivot="visual-studio-code"

-## Add SSO to Teams app for Visual Studio Code
+## Add SSO to Teams app for Microsoft Visual Studio Code

-For applications that interact with the user in a chat, Team, or channel, SSO manifests as an Adaptive Card, which the user can interact with to invoke the Azure AD consent flow.
+For apps that interact with the user in a chat, Team, or channel, SSO manifests as an Adaptive Card, which the user can interact with to invoke the Azure AD consent flow.

 ## Enable SSO support